dirkvanrensburg/dirkvanrensburg.github.io/source/_posts/2014-06-23-split-business-transactions-on-oracle-osb-using-appdynamics.markdown

 {% img center /images/split_bt_on_OSB_AppD/user_data2.png %}

 From the first image it is obvious that the input message is contained in the first parameter.
 You can also see that the messages is stored in a map like structure and the key is called _body_.
+Note that the business transaction name is visible in the first image **TranactionName="Business Transaction1"**.
 The second image shows the type of the first parameter so the message is contained in an object of class _MessageContextImpl_.

 The next step is to tell AppDynamics what to use for splitting the business transactions and this can be done by using a [Business Transaction Match Rule][matchconditions].
 The number of characters from the start of the message to the field we are interested in are roughly __126__ and assuming the transaction names will be around 20 characters we can set up a match rule as follows: